d-e-s-o/test-log/README.md

 #### Features

-The crate comes with two features:
+The crate comes with three features:
 - `log`, enabled by default, controls initialization for the `log` crate.
 - `trace`, disabled by default, controls initialization for the `tracing` crate.
+- `trace-pretty`, disabled by default, configures the tracing subscriber to log in an ["excessively pretty, human-readable"][format-pretty-docs-rs] format.
+Requires you to depend on `tracing-subscriber` with the feature `ansi`.
+Implies `trace`.

 Depending on what backend the crate-under-test (and its dependencies) use, the respective feature should be enabled to make messages that are